 As we are not a "listed company" under SEC rules, we are not required to comply with the director independence requirements of any securities exchange, we currently utilize the definition of "independent" set forth in Rule 10A-3 of the Exchange Act.
-We believe that Messrs.
-Kirkland, Tacopina, Magrane and Melton are independent under Rule 10A-3 of the Exchange Act.
+We believe that Mr. Melton is independent under Rule 10A-3 of the Exchange Act.

-We currently have an Audit Committee consisting of Messrs.
-Kirkland, Magrane and Melton each of whom is an independent director.
-Mr. Kirkland is an "audit committee financial expert."
+We currently have an Audit Committee consisting of Mr. Melton who is an independent director.
+Mr. Kirkland served on the Audit Committee until his resignation from the Board on September 28, 2015, and Mr. Magrane served on the Audit Committee until his resignation from the Board on July 1, 2016, following the Company's emergence from bankruptcy on June 30, 2016.
+The Company has not identified new members for the Audit Committee to replace Mr. Kirkland (who was the Audit Committee financial expert) or Mr. Magrane.
 We also have a Compensation Committee, consisting of Messrs.
-Kirkland, Magrane and Melton, which is responsible for reviewing and approving all stock option grants.
+Melton, McAvoy and Kaufman, which is responsible for reviewing and approving all stock option grants.
+Mr. Kirkland served on the Compensation Committee until his resignation from the Board on September 28, 2015, and Mr. Magrane served on the Compensation Committee until his resignation from the Board on July 1, 2016, following the Company's emergence from bankruptcy on June 30, 2016.
+Messrs.
+McAvoy and Kaufman were appointed as members of the Compensation Committee as of July 1, 2016.
 The Board of Directors does not have a nominating committee because the Board of Directors does not believe that a defined policy with regard to the consideration of candidates recommended by stockholders is necessary at this time.
 Given the scope of our operations, the Board of Directors believes a specific nominating policy would be premature and of little assistance until our business operations are at a more advanced level.
 Currently, the entire Board of Directors decides on director nominees, on the recommendation of any member of the Board of Directors, followed by a review by the Board of Directors of the candidates' resumes and interviews of candidates.
 The committees of the Board of Directors are described in greater detail above in Part III, Item 10 - Directors, Executive Officers and Corporate Governance.